Miracle Mile (song): Critical reception

 "Miracle Mile" received a positive reception from music critics.
 Philip Cosores of Paste called it a "hook-heavy foot stomper."
 AllMusic's Heather Phares praised the song for being a merger of "both the slickness of Mine Is Yours and the theatrics of Loyalty to Loyalty."
 Kevin Perry of NME felt the piano sounded exhilarating and liked that the band "stopped trying to do indie rock by numbers and gone back to the sort of idiosyncratic weirdness that made us fall for them in the first place."

 Chart performance

 "Miracle Mile" debuted on the Billboard Alternative Songs chart at number 37 and peaked at number 22, their fifth top 40 hit on that chart.
-It was their highest-charting single to date since 2006's "Hang Me Up to Dry" until the "First" (2015).
+It was their highest-charting single to date since 2006's "Hang Me Up to Dry" until "First" (2015).
 It stayed on the chart for nineteen weeks, making this their second longest charting single to date, also behind "First".